sdonohoo-db/model-serving-oauth/U2M/README.md

     Create an App registration for your application in Microsoft Entra ID.
     This manages the Entra ID login for your users to the application itself.

 2. Install the [databricks cli](https://learn.microsoft.com/en-us/azure/databricks/dev-tools/cli/install) and the [databricks python sdk](https://docs.databricks.com/en/dev-tools/sdk-python.html#get-started-with-the-databricks-sdk-for-python) in your Python environment.
-Be certain to install at least version 0.21.0.
+The databricks python sdk should be version `databricks-sdk-0.21.0` or later.

 3. Create an Azure Databricks Account authentication profile.
 Choose a Databricks profile name (ex: `AzureAcct`).
 You will be prompted for your Azure Databricks account ID which you can obtain from your account console at [account.azuredatabricks.com](https://account.azuredatabricks.com).